Borough of Port Fairy

 The Borough of Port Fairy was a local government area about 290 km west-southwest of Melbourne, the state capital of Victoria, Australia.
 The borough covered an area of 22.72 km2, and existed from 1856 until 1994.
 Its area was surrounded by the Shire of Belfast and the Southern Ocean.

 History

 Port Fairy was incorporated as the Belfast Municipal District on 1 July 1856, becoming a borough on 1 October 1863.
 On 27 May 1887, it was renamed Port Fairy.

-On 23 September 1994, the Borough of Port Fairy was abolished, and along with the Shires of Belfast and Minhamite, parts of the Shires of Dundas, Mortlake, Mount Rouse, Warrnambool and the Tower Hill Reserve, was merged into the newly created Shire of Moyne.
+On 23 September 1994, the Borough of Port Fairy was abolished, and was amalgamated with the Shires of Belfast and Minhamite, and parts of the Shires of Dundas, Mortlake, Mount Rouse, Warrnambool and the Tower Hill Reserve, to create the Shire of Moyne.

 Wards

 The Borough of Port Fairy was not subdivided into wards, and the seven councillors represented the entire area.